CeciliaWangFirstPaper 12 - 13 Jan 2012 - Main.IanSullivan

 An attorney at the Legal Aid Society made that accusation when he introduced interns to the organization's work.

-It's not an accusation.
 It's an observation.
-I know exactly what he means.
+I know exactly what he

 The problem more likely lies in that most young ADAs know they are not God, not in their personal and professional lives, yet they still have tremendous power over a certain class of potential defendants, easily abused.
 Law school is a disempowering experience, or maybe just first year, with severely limited freedom of choice and anonymized individuals, set towards one competitive goal like racing dogs.
 At the same time, because of the impossibility of specialization at this level of learning, I find myself easily replaceable.
 Even work for voluntary pro bono projects showcase how useless a first year student is; the work usually involves helping someone fill out government forms and presenting an obvious case against an absent adversary.
 It must be exhilarating to be a first-year attorney with the power to charge and prosecute and to win.
 Simply win.